Order Home Study CE hours Online Click Here to order our Home Study Program for CE Hours based on The Wounds Within.

 2. For your convenience, you will be provided a downloadable PDF version of the quiz to use while you read.

-3. To earn your CEs, you must answer the quiz questions online.
+3. To earn your CE hours, you must answer the quiz questions online.

-4. When you complete and pass the CE quiz, you will be issued a downloadable certificate for EMDRIA, psychologists and masters level professionals
+4. When you complete and pass the CE quiz, you will be issued a downloadable certificate for EMDRIA, psychologists and masters level professionals.
+EMDR Advanced Training and Distance Learning is solely responsible for all aspects of the program.

 EMDR International Association: EMDR Advanced Training & Distance Learning, LLC (EMDR ATDL) is an EMDRIA Approved Credit Provider (#07002) and maintains responsibility for this program and its content in accordance with EMDRIA standards.
 National Board for Certified Counselors: EMDR Advanced Trainings & Distance Learning, LLC (EMDR ATDL) has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 6709.
 Programs that do not qualify for NBCC credit are clearly identified.
 American Psychological Association: Advanced Psychotherapy Trainings (APT) is approved by the American Psychological Association to sponsor continuing education for psychologists.
 APT maintains responsibility for this program and its content.